beporter/cake3-tests/README.md

 Let's say I have `Posts`, and `Tags`.
 Posts can be assigned many Tags, and Tags can be re-used on many Posts.
 This is a classic belongsToMany relationship, and is represented in the database using a "glue" table, conventionally named `posts_tags` and containing at minimum a `post_id` and a `tag_id`.

 But what if our **Tags** have additional properties?
-Save for example that like StackOverflow, some of our Tags are "sponsored" and we need to present them in the finished app separately from "unsponsored" Tags.
+Say for example that like StackOverflow, some of our Tags are "sponsored" and we need to present them in the finished app separately from "unsponsored" Tags.

 Well, we could add a boolean field to the Tags table call `is_sponsored` and use it to indicate which "bucket" a Tag belongs to.